TheMastro-11/Tezos-Contracts/README.md

 # Evaluating execution and development costs in the Tezos blockchain
 The goal of this project is to evaluate the costs of developing and executing smart contracts in the [Tezos blockchain](https://tezos.com/).

-Specifically:
+## Use Cases
-* I have developed a set of use cases in the Archetype, LIGO, and SmartPy languages;
+I have developed a set of use cases in the Archetype, LIGO, and SmartPy languages;
-* I have compared the implementations in the three languages;
-* Focusing on SmartPy I have [experimented](https://github.com/TheMastro-11/Evaluating-execution-and-development-costs-in-the-Tezos-blockchain/tree/main/experiments) the Smart Contract to evaluate the paid fees;
-* I have developed a [tool](https://github.com/TheMastro-11/SmartContractTestScript-By-Taquito-) to automatize the estimation of the execution costs;

-## USE CASES

 - [Blind Auction](https://github.com/TheMastro-11/Evaluating-execution-and-development-costs-in-the-Tezos-blockchain/tree/main/contracts/BlindAuction)
 - [CrowdFunding](https://github.com/TheMastro-11/Evaluating-execution-and-development-costs-in-the-Tezos-blockchain/tree/main/contracts/CrowdFunding)